fleetingbytes/absolutris/requirements/recording.md

 * 0b011 - column and rotation changed -> read 4 bits for column and then 2 more bits for rotation
 * 0b111 - row, column and rotation changed -> read 5 bits for row, 4 bits for column and then 2 more bits for rotation

-Thus an eventful frame is encoded with a total of 4, 5, 7, 8, 10, 12, 13, 14, 15, 17, or 19 bits.
+Thus an eventful frame is encoded with a varying amount of bits.
 The longest possible frame information can look like this:

                  1 111 0 111 01101 1010 01